- Evidence-based psychosocial interventions for youth

 Following the fellowship, Daly was an assistant professor in the Department of Public Health at Temple University as well as the Director of Training for the APA-approved predoctoral clinical psychology internship program.

-Daly is an Associate Professor in the Department of Psychology.
+Daly is an associate professor and the Interim Department Head in the Department of Psychology.
 He teaches undergraduate and graduate psychology courses including Pediatric Psychology, Developmental Psychology, and Child Psychopathology.
-Daly’s research has been funded by federal, foundational, and corporate agencies.
+Daly’s research has been funded by federal, foundational and corporate agencies.

-His research interests include pediatric psychology and neuropsychology, clinical and health psychology, assessment and treatment of children with chronic illness, evaluation of adolescent risk behaviors, evidence-based psychosocial interventions for youth, prevention & resiliency in urban youth, and school mental health promotion.
+His research interests include evidence-based psychosocial interventions for youth, prevention & resiliency in urban youth, school mental health promotion, pediatric psychology and neuropsychology, clinical and health psychology, assessment and treatment of children with chronic illness, and evaluation of adolescent risk behaviors.
 One of his current research projects involves the delivery and evaluation of evidence-based prevention program for Kindergarten, first and second children in a school-based setting.
 The goals of this study are to promote positive teacher behavior management techniques and social competence for at-risk young children attending inner-city elementary schools.